VirtusLab/akka-serialization-helper/docs/blog-post.md

 ![bulletproof shield](https://images.unsplash.com/photo-1561156772-a44477f220a5?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1974&q=80)
 <i>bulletproof shield from [Unsplash](https://images.unsplash.com/photo-1561156772-a44477f220a5) by [NIFTYART](https://unsplash.com/@niftyartofficial1_)</i>

 Every message leaving a JVM boundary in Akka needs to be serialized first.
-However, the existing solutions for serialization in Scala leave a lot of room for runtime failures that are NOT reported in compile time.
+However, the existing solutions for serialization in Scala leave a lot of room for runtime failures that are **not** reported in compile time.
 We’re glad to introduce [Akka Serialization Helper](https://github.com/VirtusLab/akka-serialization-helper), a toolkit including a Circe-based, runtime-safe serializer and a set of Scala compiler plugins to counteract the common caveats when working with Akka serialization.

 ![logo_ash_horizontal@4x](https://user-images.githubusercontent.com/25779550/135059025-4cfade5b-bfcb-47e8-872f-8a3d78ce0c25.png)

-While Akka is generally a great tool to work with serialization, there are few specific situations, where things might go wrong and cause unexpected errors.
-Specifically, things that make standard akka serialization prone to errors are:
+While Akka is generally a great tool to work with serialization, there are few specific situations where things might go wrong and cause unexpected errors.
+Specifically, things that make standard Akka serialization prone to errors include:

 1. [Missing serialization binding](#1-missing-serialization-binding)
 2. [Incompatibility of persistent data](#2-incompatibility-of-persistent-data)